ken-oS9m4Tq1/ethertron/README.md

 ```

-The signed transaction can be broadcast from a geth node or a third-party utility such as <a href="https://etherscan.io/pushTx">etherscan.io/pushTx</a>.
+The signed transaction can be broadcast from a geth node or a third-party utility, e.g. <a href="https://etherscan.io/pushTx">etherscan.io/pushTx</a>.

 ### change an account passcode